Proceeds of Crime Act Solicitors

 Contact our Proceeds of Crime Lawyers

-The POCA Defence Lawyers at Draycott Browne, are widely recognised as one of the North of England's leading team of Criminal Defence Solicitors with specialist fraud, money laundering and business crime expertise.
+The POCA Solicitors at Draycott Browne, are widely recognised as one of the North of England's leading team of Criminal Defence Solicitors with specialist fraud, money laundering and business crime expertise.

 Contact us today by calling the number at the top of this page.
 If you would like us to contact you, simply fill in our online enquiry form and a member of the team will be in touch as soon as possible.

 We are highly regarded nationally across the legal profession and noted for consistently delivering positive results.
-Our team possesses a breadth of technical knowledge and experience of POCA Investigations and will provide you with the expertise needed throughout the process.
+Our team of Proceeds of Crime Solicitors possess a breadth of technical knowledge and experience of POCA Investigations and will provide you with the expertise needed throughout the process.

 Our team of Criminal Defence Lawyers regularly act for clients in London and throughout Midlands and of course the North West including clients from Birmingham and Liverpool.
 By entrusting Draycott Browne, one of the top Criminal Defence Law Firms in the country, you can be assured that you will be working with a team of highly skilled and experienced lawyers who have a thorough and comprehensive knowledge of the law.